pennlabs/platform/README.md

 Running the backend requires [Python 3](https://www.python.org/downloads/).

-To run the server, `cd` to the folder where you cloned `penn-clubs`.
+To run the server, `cd` to the folder where you cloned `platform`.
 Then run:
 - `cd backend`

 Setting up `psycopg2` (this is necessary if you want to be able to modify